-Date Events Remarks September 23, 2019 (Monday) 6:00pm-7:30pm 1) Internship Orientation Compulsory for all interns Details refer to page 11 September 30, 2019 (Monday) Commencement of Internship (Please check your internship confirmation letter in case there is a different date per request of the Community Partner) Internship period includes school holidays, reading weeks and semester breaks First 2 weeks of internship commencement Academic Tutor (AT) to visit interns and Community Partners (CP) at workplace to explain internship details October 31, 2019 (Thursday) 6:30pm-8:00pm Consultation Session 1: Know Thyself & Organisation Compulsory for all interns Details refer to page 11 November 14, 2019 (Thursday) 2) Deadline for Organisation Analysis Students submit by 4:00pm via turnitin in the Moodle platform.
-December 2 - 23, 2019 Examination Period - Internship Break Early to Mid-January, 2020 AT to visit interns and CP at workplace to conduct the mid-term evaluation No winter break for internship after examination period January 23, 2020 (Thursday) 6:30pm-8:00pm Consultation Session 2: Integrated Essay and its Outline Compulsory for all interns Refer to page 11 February 13, 2020 (Thursday) 3) Deadline for Integrated Essay Outline Students submit by 4:00pm via turnitin in the Moodle platform.
-March 12, 2020 (Thursday) 4) Deadline for Reflective Journal Students submit by 4:00pm via turnitin in the Moodle platform.
-March 26, 2020 (Thursday) 6:30pm-8:00pm Consultation Session 3: Poster Presentation Conference Compulsory for all interns Refer to page 11 April 3, 2020 (Friday) Completion of Internship April 9, 2020 (Thursday) 5) Deadline for Poster Submission Students submit by 4:00pm via turnitin in the Moodle platform.
-Or upload on Google Drive and send the link to respective AT if the size of the poster file is too big.
+Date Events Remarks September 21, 2020 (Monday) 6:00pm-7:30pm 1.
+Internship Orientation Compulsory for all interns Details refer to page 12 September 28, 2020 (Monday) Commencement of Internship Internship period includes school holidays, reading weeks & semester breaks First 2 weeks of internship commencement Academic Tutor (AT) to visit interns and Community Partners (CP) at workplace October 29, 2020 (Thursday) 6:30pm-8:00pm Consultation Session 1: Know Thyself & Organisation Compulsory for all interns Details refer to page 12 November 12, 2020 (Thursday) 2.
+Deadline for Organisation Analysis Students submit by 4:00pm via turnitin in the Moodle platform.
+December 8 - 23, 2020 Examination Period - Internship Break Students may resume their internship earlier upon their own schedule of examination Early to Mid-January, 2021 AT to visit interns and CP at workplace to conduct the mid- term evaluation No semester break for internship after examination period January 21, 2021 (Thursday) 6:30pm-8:00pm Consultation Session 2: Integrated Essay and its Outline Compulsory for all interns Refer to page 12 February 11, 2021 (Thursday) 3.
+Deadline for Integrated Essay Outline Students submit by 4:00pm via turnitin in the Moodle platform.
+March 11, 2021 (Thursday) 4.
+Deadline for Reflective Journal Students submit by 4:00 turnitin in the Moodle platform April 1, 2021 (Thursday) 6:30pm-8:00pm Consultation Session 3:Compulsory for all internsPoster PresentationRefer to page 12ConferenceRefer to page 12 April 9, 2021 (Friday) 5.
+Completion of Internship April 15, 2021 (Thursday) 6.
+Deadline for Poster Submission Students submit by 4:00pm via turnitin in the Moodle platform in PDF format.
+Or upload on google drive and send the link to respective AT if the size of the poster file is too big.

-April 23 & 24, 2020 (Thursday & Friday) 6:00pm-8:00pm 6) Poster Presentation Conference Students have to attend BOTH sessions as presenters or reviewers.
-May 7, 2020 (Thursday) 7) Deadline for Integrated Essay Students submit by 4:00pm via turnitin in the Moodle platform.
+April 29 & 30, 2021 (Thursday & Friday) 6:00pm-8:00pm 7.
+Poster Presentation Conference Students have to attend BOTH sessions as presenters or reviewers.
+Refer to page 12 May 13, 2021 (Thursday) 8.
+Deadline for Integrated Essay Students submit by 4:00pm via turnitin in the Moodle platform.

-IMPORTANT NOTE:
+\ IMPORTANT NOTE:

-Late submission of any assignment will be marked down by 5% for the first 24 hours late, and 10% for every 24 hours (or part thereof) thereafter.
+Late submission of any graded assignment will be marked down by 5% for the first 24 hours late, and 10% for every 24 hours (or part thereof) thereafter.
 Saturdays and public holidays count.
 If a student receives a Fail on the first submission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal, he/she will have the opportunity of resubmission ONCE.
-Failure in the resubmission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal, he/she will have the opportunity of resubmission ONCE.
-Failure in the resubmission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal will result in a 5% deduction from the overall mark for each deliverable.
-There is no resubmission for the graded assignment.
+Failure in the resubmission of the Organisation Analysis, Integrated Essay Outline or Reflective Journal, he/she will have the saturday of Reflective Journal will result in a 5% deduction from the overall mark of this course.
+There is no resubmission for the graded assignment after the deadline.

-Failure to submit or participate in any ONE of the seven deliverables (on page 2) will result in failure for the course except if prior approval has been obtained from the Faculty.
+Failure to submit or participate in any ONE of the academic deliverables (on page 2) will result in FAILURE for the course except if prior approval has been obtained from the Faculty.